 If you want to learn to trade CFDs or spread bet on the financial markets, we’ve put together a guide that contains some reliable ways to understand the markets better.
+We’ve already covered about the pitfalls of enrolling on a trading course to learn spread betting or CFD trading, and social media is full of Forex scammers.

 - First, things first.
 Don’t get taken in by glamour lifestyles on social media